waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Navigation Buffer: After using a warp, move 3+ tiles away before starting a new path.
 - Repel Refresh: If game incorrectly claims Repel is active after wearing off, move 1 step to reset state.
 - Phone Calls: Interrupt gameplay but do not affect Repel count or Roamer location.
+- Overworld Interaction: Do not mix directional and action buttons in the same `press_buttons` call.
+Move adjacent first, then interact.

 # Menu Navigation
 - Circular Menu: Unreliable fixed Up/Down counts.
 Verify cursor position.